Mohamed Elyounoussi: Basel

 On 6 July 2016, Elyounoussi moved to Swiss Super League side FC Basel on a four-year contract.
 He joined Basel's first team for their 2016–17 season under head coach Urs Fischer.
 After playing in four test games he made his domestic league debut on 24 July in the 3–0 home win at the St. Jakob-Park against Sion.
 He scored his first goal for his new club just one week later on 31 July during the away game against Vaduz.
 It was the third Basler goal of the game and they won 5–1.
 Elyounoussi scored a hat trick for Basel on 4 February 2017 during the home game against Lugano.
 These were the first three goals and were scored during the first 36 minutes of the game that Basel won 4–0.
 Under trainer Urs Fischer, Elyounoussi won the Swiss Super League championship at the end of the 2016–17 season.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.

-He stayed with the club for two season and durung this time Elyounoussi played a total of 102 games for Basel scoring a total of 27 goals.
+He stayed with the club for two seasons and during this time Elyounoussi played a total of 102 games for Basel scoring a total of 27 goals.
 65 of these games were in the Swiss Super League, eight in the Swiss Cup, 11 in the Champions League and 18 were friendly games.
 He scored 21 goals in the domestic league, two in the Champions League and the other four were scored during the test games.